Daniel-Nikpayuk/nik/context/semiotic/iterator/README.md

 Finally, any read only iterators or constants should come after, as their types will not likely need to be declared explicitly.

+Policy also needs to be set regarding iterator intervals [in, end) related to iterator types: bidirectional, random\_access.
+For example with bidirectional, you might have a forward iterator in1--end1 as well as a backward iterator in2--end2.
+What order do you present these as function arguments?
+If for example (in1, end1, end2, in2), then this implicitly privileges forward iteration.
+This lowers entropy in general and as such it is better to privilege (initial, terminal) regardless of iterator direction.
+By extension, if you have any inbetween iterator values, they should be ordered accordingly.